Automattic/gridicons/README.md

 2. Open 'gridicons.ai' in Illustrator.
 3. Add a new containing layer with the name of the icon (i.e. "trophy").
 4. Add the icon from the SVG on that containing layer.
 Make sure to check pixel preview.
-5. Add the transparent square from another icon behind the SVG on that same containing layer.
+5. Copy a transparent square from another layer and paste it behind the icon on your new layer.
 6. Remove the SVG of the new icon (from the `svg` folder).
-7. Re-generated the SVG from IA dragging the script `exporter-multi.jsx` inside the Illustrator window.
+7. Generate an SVG by dragging the script `exporter-multi.jsx` inside the Illustrator window.
+8. In the dialog, select your new icon layer from the "Export layers" dropdown and click Export.
-8. Run `grunt` command from terminal, to generate the svg-min, react, and svg-set files.
+9. Run `grunt` command from terminal, to generate the svg-min, react, and svg-set files.
-9. Commit
+10. Commit
-10. Merge & delete branch
+11. Merge & delete branch

 ### Grunt: Installing